eschnett/Vecmathlib.jl/README.md

 mul       | 0.17         | 0.31
 exp2      | 6.83         | 7.93
 vexp2     | 1.08         | 3.39
+(yeppp    | ?            | *2.07)

 "no-op" performs no operation and measures the overhead of the benchmarking overhead. "add" and "mul" perform a floating-point addition and multiplication, respectively. "exp2" is the standard Julia `exp2` function, "vexp2" is the vectorizable implementation provided by this library.

+The "yeppp" value is an estimate for the performance of the Yeppp library <http://www.yeppp.info/downloads.html> according to its documentation, which lists 5.6 cycles per call for this CPU architecture.
+The main difference in implementation seems to be that Yeppp aggressively unrolls the SIMD loop, something that Julia/LLVM doesn't do here.
+(Is there an `@unroll` macro for Julia?)

 As a sanity check, we can compare these numbers to the theoretical peak performance of this CPU.
 With AVX instructions, it should execute